lokal-profil/interoperable-specifications/docs/example.md

 Let us consider a very simple interoperable specification where we describe a document and an associated publisher.

 The document must have a title, creation date and a publisher.
-It also recommended that the document is categorized with help of an external terminology, let us use the data categories from the publication office.
+It also recommended that the document is categorized with help of an external terminology.
+In this case we will use the data categories from the publication office.

-The publisher should be a person must have a name, an email that is recommended and an optional special identifier expressed via a custom property in a specific data vocabulary.
+The publisher should be typed as a person, have a name, an email that is recommended and an optional special identifier expressed via a custom property in a specific data vocabulary.

 ## PROF-INSPEC expression